Avanade/DbEx/README.md

 [DbUp](https://dbup.readthedocs.io/en/latest/) is a .NET library that is used to deploy changes to relational databases (supports multiple database technologies).
 It tracks which SQL scripts have been run already, and runs the change scripts in the order specified that are needed to get a database up to date.

 Traditionally, a [Data-tier Application (DAC)](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications) is used to provide a logical means to define all of the SQL Server objects - like tables, views, and instance objects, including logins - associated with a database.
 A DAC is a self-contained unit of SQL Server database deployment that enables data-tier developers and database administrators to package SQL Server objects into a portable artifact called a DAC package, also known as a DACPAC.
 This is largely specific to Microsoft SQL Server.
 Alternatively, there are other tools such as [redgate](https://www.red-gate.com/products/sql-development/sql-toolbelt-essentials/) that may be used.
-DbUp provides a more explicit approach, one that Microsoft also adopts with the likes of [EF Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
+DbUp provides a more explicit approach, one that Microsoft similarily adopts with the likes of [EF Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).

 _DbEx_ provides additional functionality to improve the end-to-end experience of managing database migrations/updates leveraging the concepts of DbUp. _DbEx_ prior to version `1.0.14` leveraged DbUb; however, due to the slow uptake of pull requests by the maintainers of DbUp that was starting to impose limitations on `DbEx` the decision was made to emulate functionality internally to achieve the functionality goals of `DbEx.` The changes are compatible with the underlying [journaling](./src/DbEx/Migration/SqlServer/SqlServerJournal.cs) that DbUp leverages (i.e. simulates the same).